mazwat/mazwat.github.io/design-patterns-lm.md

 ### Formalising the Relationship between Objects

-Design patterns have some basic similarities there is almost always a client that requests something or makes use of the pattern.
-There is also a subject that is usually creating, producing, changing, observing or providing access to the object which is usually an product in the system or a game object on screen.
+Design patterns have some basic similarities there is almost always a **client** that requests something or makes use of the pattern.
+There is also a **subject** that is usually creating, producing, changing, observing or providing access to the object which is usually an **product** in the system or a game object on screen.

 ![Relationships between objects](images/objects-dp.svg)

 *Fig. 1 - Relationships between objects*

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTMzODc0MTM0MiwtMjA3NDc0Nzk5MywtOT
-c1ODc4Mjc4LC01MTM2MDk2NTAsLTY1ODI2NTI5OCwxOTA4NDY1
-ODEzLC0yMDI4MTgyOTYyLC0yMTMwNjU5OTU1XX0=
+eyJoaXN0b3J5IjpbNDUzNjM1NzI4LC0zMzg3NDEzNDIsLTIwNz
+Q3NDc5OTMsLTk3NTg3ODI3OCwtNTEzNjA5NjUwLC02NTgyNjUy
+OTgsMTkwODQ2NTgxMywtMjAyODE4Mjk2MiwtMjEzMDY1OTk1NV
+19
 -->